cdayw/COSC/NETWORKING/NetworkFundamentals.md

 1 - Physical       Bits               Bluetooth, USB, 802.11 (Wi-Fi), DSL, 1000Base-T
 ```
-## Layer 2 Protocols, headers and tech
+##  2 Protocols, headers and tech
-Layer 2 of the OSI (Open Systems Interconnection) model, also known as the Data Link Layer, is responsible for the efficient and reliable transfer of data between adjacent nodes on a network segment.
-Layer 2 protocols, headers, and technologies operate at this layer to facilitate communication within the local network.
+ 2 of the OSI (Open Systems Interconnection) model, also known as the Data Link , is responsible for the efficient and reliable transfer of data between adjacent nodes on a network segment.
+2 protocols, headers, and technologies operate at this  to facilitate communication within the local network.
 ```
-Sub Layers
+Sub s

 Media Access Control (MAC):
-    The MAC sub-layer is responsible for controlling access to the physical transmission medium.
+    The MAC sub- is responsible for controlling access to the physical transmission medium.
     Handles the transmission and reception of data frames over the physical medium, including addressing, framing, and error checking.

 Logical Link Control (LLC):
-    The LLC sub-layer is responsible for establishing, maintaining, and terminating logical links between network devices.
+    The LLC sub- is responsible for establishing, maintaining, and terminating logical links between network devices.
     Provides services such as error detection and flow control to ensure reliable data transmission over the physical medium.
     Follows the IEEE 802.2 standard.
     Manages communication between devices over a single link of the network that includes error checking and data flow.